Perry Como

-Pierino Ronald "Perry" Como (/ˈkoʊmoʊ/; May 18, 1912 – May 12, 2001) was an American singer, actor and television personality.
-During a career spanning more than half a century, he recorded exclusively for RCA Victor for 44 years, after signing with the label in 1943.
+Pierino Ronald "Perry" Como (/ˈkoʊmoʊ/; May 18, 1912 – May 12, 2001) was an American singer, actor, and television personality.
+During a career spanning more than half a century, he recorded exclusively for RCA Victor for 44 years, from 1943 until 1987.

-He recorded primarily vocal pop and was renowned for recordings in the intimate, easy-listening genre pioneered by multi-media star Bing Crosby.

-"Mr. C.", as he was nicknamed, sold millions of records and pioneered a weekly musical variety television show.
+"Mr. C.", as Como was nicknamed, reportedly sold over 100 million records worldwide and pioneered a weekly musical variety television show.
 His weekly television shows and seasonal specials were broadcast throughout the world.
-In the official RCA Records Billboard magazine memorial, his life was summed up in these few words: "50 years of music and a life well lived.
+Como recorded primarily vocal pop and was renowned for recordings in the intimate, easy-listening genre pioneered by multimedia star Bing Crosby.
+In the official RCA Records Billboard magazine memorial, Como's life was summed up in these few words: "50 years of music and a life well lived.
 An example to all."

 Como received five Emmys from 1955 to 1959, and a Christopher Award in 1956.
 He also shared a Peabody Award with good friend Jackie Gleason in 1956.
-He received a Kennedy Center Honor in 1987 and was inducted into the Academy of Television Arts & Sciences Hall of Fame in 1990.
-Posthumously, Como received the Grammy Lifetime Achievement Award in 2002 and was inducted into the Long Island Music Hall of Fame in 2006.
-He has the distinction of having three stars on the Hollywood Walk of Fame for his work in radio, television, and music.
+Como received a Kennedy Center Honor in 1987 and was inducted into the Academy of Television Arts & Sciences Hall of Fame three years later.
+Posthumously, he received the Grammy Lifetime Achievement Award in 2002 and was inducted into the Long Island Music Hall of Fame in 2006.
+Como has the distinction of having three stars on the Hollywood Walk of Fame for his work in radio, television, and music.

 Early years

 Como was born in Canonsburg, Pennsylvania, about 20 mi southwest of Pittsburgh.
-He was the seventh of 13 children and the first American-born child of Pietro Como (1877-1945) and Lucia Travaglini (1883-1961), who both emigrated to the US in 1910 from the Abruzzese town of Palena, Italy.
-He did not begin speaking English until he entered school, since the Comos spoke Italian at home.
+He was the seventh of 13 children and the first American-born child of Pietro Como (1877–1945) and Lucia Travaglini (1883–1961), who both emigrated to the US in 1910 from the Abruzzese town of Palena, Italy.
+Como did not begin speaking English until entering school since the Comos spoke Italian at home.
 The family had a second-hand organ his father had bought for $3; as soon as Como was able to toddle, he would head to the instrument, pump the bellows, and play music he had heard.

-Pietro, a mill hand and an amateur baritone, had all his children attend music lessons even if he could barely afford them.
+Pietro, a mill hand and an amateur baritone, had all his children take music lessons even if he could barely afford them.
 In a rare 1957 interview, Como's mother, Lucia, described how her young son also took on other jobs to pay for more music lessons; Como learned to play many different instruments, but never had a voice lesson.
-He showed more musical talent in his teenage years as a trombone player in the town's brass band, playing guitar, singing at weddings, and as an organist at church.
-Como was a member of the Canonsburg Italian Band along with bandleader Stan Vinton, who was the father of singer Bobby Vinton, and often a customer at Como's barber shop.
+He showed more musical talent in his teenaged years as a trombone player in the town's brass band, playing guitar, singing at weddings, and as an organist at church.
+Como was a member of the Canonsburg Italian Band along with bandleader Stan Vinton, father of singer Bobby Vinton and often a customer at Como's barber shop.